elixir-europe/rdmkit/pages/your_tasks/federated_learning.md

 * Register container image digests and environment lock files (such as `conda-lock`) inside your RO-Crate for full environment capture.

 * Follow the **DOME-ML** recommendations for reproducible machine-learning validation.
 DOME-ML (Data, Optimisation, Model, Evaluation) {% cite walsh2021dome %} structures reproducibility into four pillars: version-control data schemas and document splits; log hyperparameters and convergence criteria; store model checkpoints with DOIs and environment lock files; and document evaluation metrics and version test datasets separately.
-Track preprocessing pipelines with [DVC](https://dvc.org/doc/user-guide) {% cite dvc_guide %}.
+Track preprocessing pipelines with {% tool "dvc" %} {% cite dvc_guide %}.

 * **Retention and deletion**: implement per-node retention windows (for example, ninety-day rolling deletion of checkpoints) with automated deletion scripts and audit trails.
 The EDPS commentary emphasises that coordinated deletion mechanisms are needed across all participating nodes {% cite edps2025 %}.